GamingLuke1337/tokovoip_v2-docs/pages/index.md

-# Introduction to TokoVoIP V2
+# Introduction to TokoVoIP

-TokoVoIP V2 is a continuation of the original [TokoVoIP project by Itokoyamato](https://github.com/Itokoyamato/TokoVOIP_TS3).
+The current [TokoVoIP V2](https://github.com/Plactrix/TokoVoIP_v2) is a continuation by [Plactrix](https://github.com/Plactrix) of the original [TokoVoIP project by Itokoyamato](https://github.com/Itokoyamato/TokoVOIP_TS3).
-**Disclaimer:** I am not the original creator of the code.
-I am simply maintaining and improving it so that server owners can continue using it with modern FiveM setups.

-TokoVoIP is a FiveM voice plugin that leverages TeamSpeak to provide **high-quality**, **realistic** proximity-based voice communication.
-After observing high community demand, [Plactrix](https://github.com/Plactrix) decided to maintain and improve the original project, leading to the creation of **TokoVoIP V2**.
+TokoVoIP is a FiveM voice plugin that leverages TeamSpeak to provide high-quality, realistic proximity-based voice communication.
+[Plactrix](https://github.com/Plactrix) and [PinguinPocalypse](https://github.com/GamingLuke1337)decided to maintain and improve the original project.

 ---